 There is great value in using Scripture to understand Scripture.
-God’s inspired word is a complex tapestry of themes all woven together, and the development of those themes can provide us with insight into the relevant message of the Bible for today’s readers.
-Finding our way around these themes can be a daunting task, especially given the variety of subjects covered in the Bible.
-A word search can be helpful, but it can give an incomplete picture due to the complexity of language and the context in which words are used.
+God’s inspired word is a complex tapestry of themes all woven together, and the development of those themes can provide us with insight into the message of the Bible for today’s readers.
+Finding our way around these themes can be a daunting task.
+A word search can be helpful, but it can also give an incomplete picture due to the complexity of language and the context in which words are used.

-The great news is that Olive Tree offers the Thompson Chain Reference Study Bible, which links various themes together as they are touched upon and developed throughout Scripture.
+The Thompson Chain Reference Study Bible links various themes together as they are touched upon and developed throughout Scripture.
 The very heart of this product is the thematic chains that number in the thousands.
-The Thompson Chain resource is also a great study Bible, offering cross references, book outlines, book introductions, maps, and harmonies to aid us in our study.
+The Thompson Chain resource is also a great study Bible and offers cross references, book outlines, book introductions, maps, and harmonies to aid us in our study.

 We’re going to walk through a quick example of how the Bible Study App can make navigating the Thompson Chain Reference Study Bible enjoyable and easy.
 The example uses and refers to the iPad version of our software.
-We’ve designed this resource to work seamlessly with the built-in resource guide.
+We’ve designed this resource to work seamlessly with the built-in Resource Guide.
 Although we’ll be relying on the iPad version in our example, other versions of our app will have similar functionality.

 Choose the verse you want by tapping on it in the split window.
 In this example we’ll choose 17:4:

 The wealth of other information in the Thompson Chain resource is easily available as well.
-Return to the base screen of the resource guide by tapping the back arrow until your screen looks similar to this:
+Return to the base screen of the Resource Guide by tapping the back arrow until your screen looks similar to this:

 The Resource Guide automatically shows you that there is an article on David available in the Thompson Chain resource.
 Tap on the article to read it.